shaficse/Customized-GPT/README.md

 The RAG process chains together LLMs and other components, processing user queries to retrieve information and generate responses.

-## Implementation
+### AIT Data Scrapping
+**Website Content Download and File Organization** automates the process of downloading specific file types from a given website and subsequently organizing them into a structured directory.

+### Example Queries and Responses
 `AIT Chatbot` leverages Python scripts to integrate these components, capable of answering a wide range of AIT-related questions by retrieving information from designated course materials and documents.

-### Example Queries and Responses

 - **Query**: What types of academic programs does AIT offer?
 - **Response**: AIT offers diverse academic programs in engineering, environmental sciences, and management.